Unusual Options Activity Insight: Moderna | Benzinga

 Unusual Options Activity Insight: Moderna

-Shares of Moderna (NASDAQ:MRNA) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved up to $353.74.
+Shares of Moderna (NASDAQ:MRNA) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved down to $406.6.

 - Option Type: SWEEP